-Your Highly Sensitive Child Needs to Connect with You
+Highly Sensitive Kids Need Connection with You

 The one thing that all children, but especially sensitive children, need the very most is you.
 Make sure that you schedule and carry through with one on one time with your sensitive child.
 We all love to do activities that we are drawn to – but your child most appreciates your willingness to enter into her world.
 So set aside some time to read a book, cuddle, build, play dress up or have a tea party with your child if that’s what they love.
 It’s important that your sensitive child understands that you value time when you have one another’s undivided attention.

 So I promised you a common thread.
 But what is it?
 Somebody told me once or I read somewhere (I can’t remember, otherwise I’d tell you…) that if you have high expectations of your sensitive child – there are two potential outcomes.
 First, if you set high expectations yet offer little support to help your child reach those expectations, your child will fail and feel like a failure.